sav-che/TL-2/Authors/Toepffer, Adolph {std. Toepff.}.md

-> [!cite] BHL link: this entry starts at [page 382](https://www.biodiversitylibrary.org/item/103683#page/392/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 382](https://www.biodiversitylibrary.org/page/33212424) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Toepffer, Adolph (1853-1931), German (Prussian/Brandenburg) botanist; originally in charge of a family mill; subsequently travelling in Europe and distributing exsiccatae ca. 1881-1886; in charge of a pharmacy in Schwerin 1887-1902; in retirement because of invalidity in München, fully dedicating himself to botany as volunteer in the (then) Royal Botanical Museum. (*Toepff.*).
+Toepffer, Adolph (1853-1931), German (Prussian/Brandenburg) botanist; originally in charge of a family mill; subsequently travelling in Europe and distributing exsiccatae ca. 1881-1886; in charge of a pharmacy in Schwerin 1887-1902; in retirement because of invalidity in München, fully dedicating himself to botany as volunteer in the (then) Royal Botanical Museum.
+**Abbreviated name**: *Toepff.*

 #### Herbarium and types